-Whereas: The provincial government passed the Elderly and Infirm Person's Housing (E&IPH) Act in order to provide financial assistance to social housing projects for Manitoba's low and moderate income seniors.
+Whereas: The Province of Manitoba passed the Elderly and Infirm Person's Housing (E&IPH) Act in order to provide financial assistance to social housing projects for Manitoba's low and moderate income seniors.

 Whereas: This legislation provides an exemption from school tax for eligible E&IPH projects.